victoirv/Density/README.txt

 The table of correlation coefficients is in table.txt, and the plots of all variables (in the format OMNI_{var}.png) as well as all predicted datasets, and their corresponding coefficients (format density_{Var}_{num persist coef}_{num impulse coef}.png), are in the figures/ folder.

 This study so far seems to indicate that there is a value to using a linear impulse model for prediction.
-The statistical significance of any increase remains to be tested.
+The statistical significance of any increase remains to be tested, but it certainly seems that the best linear predictor of solar wind density is Bz, and not just Bs.
+The next few things to look into are significance tests, nonlinear predictions, and a comparison of the prediction efficiency of large vs small Bz, and Bz with periods of precoditioning.

 A table of correlations (prediction with 1 impulse coefficient vs with 120 coefficients) follows: